renl/ncl/QWEN.md

 - Uses Go's `regexp` package for pattern matching (RE2 syntax)
 - Provides colored output using ANSI escape codes
 - Follows standard grep output format: `path:line_number: highlighted_line`
+- Now uses `cmd.OutOrStdout()` and `cmd.ErrOrStderr()` for proper output handling in tests
+- Uses the new `cmdutil.VPrintf` function for verbose logging

 #### touch Command
 - Creates empty files or truncates existing ones
 - Simple but essential functionality for cross-platform file creation
+- Now uses `cmd.OutOrStdout()` and `cmd.ErrOrStderr()` for proper output handling
+- Uses the new `cmdutil.VPrintf` function for verbose logging

+#### rm Command
+- Removes files and directories
+- Supports recursive removal with `-r` flag
+- Supports force mode with `-f` flag to ignore missing files
+- Uses `os.Lstat` for proper symlink handling
+- Uses `os.Remove` for files/symlinks and `os.RemoveAll` for directories
+- Proper error handling with different behavior for `-f` flag
+- Uses the new `cmdutil.VPrintf` function for verbose logging

 #### Verbose Mode
 - All commands respect the global verbose flag
 - Provides detailed diagnostic information about execution flow
+- Implemented through the new `cmdutil.VPrintf` function which checks the inherited `--verbose` flag
 - Useful for debugging and understanding command behavior

+#### New cmdutil Package
+A new internal package `cmdutil` has been added with:
+- `VPrintf`: Handles verbose output formatting and checking the verbose flag
+- `EPrintf`: Handles error output formatting to stderr This improves code organization and reduces duplication between commands.

 ## Development Practices